 - If the History setting has been changed to a custom configuration, you must be sure to enable Accept cookies from websites, and that Accept third-party cookies is set to Always, as shown in the below figure.

 - When finished, you can close the Options tab.

 If you are using Firefox for Windows, this setting should already be in place.
-If you are using Firefox on a Mac, you may need to set your MacOS System Preferences to allow for Tab key navigation as described in Enabling Tab Key Navigation in MacOS and Safari.
-Alternately you can set the tab focus for accessibility in Firefox using the below steps.
+If you are using Firefox on a Mac, you may need to set your macOS System Preferences to allow for Tab key navigation as described in Enabling Tab Key Navigation in macOS and Safari.
+Alternatively, you can set the tab focus for accessibility in Firefox using the below steps.

 Typically, however, Firefox will respect the operating system setting, meaning these steps should not be necessary.
 But use them to make a change if needed, or simply to check that your browser setting is appropriate.
 You may also want to refer to the following article for additional information: https://stackoverflow.com/questions/11704828/how-to-allow-keyboard-focus-of-links-in-firefox.

 To view or change the Tab focus setting in Firefox

 - In Firefox, type about:config in the URL bar.

 - The Preferences Name column is sorted in alphabetical order.
 Check for an entry for accessibility.tabfocus.